chrisemke/jacobson/README.md

 # DEV
 The idea is to just run this command and podman will run the entire dev environment

+obs: before this command you need to create the .env (see sample.env for example)

 ```bash
 podman compose up -d --build
 ```